Affordability, Service, Quality and Commitment

 The Torchmate 2 and Torchmate 3 brought forth more explosive growth and the two Bills realized quickly that the only way to continue to keep up was to begin to hire employees.
 Up to this point, the Torchmate products were strictly the work of Bill Sr. in his basement office in the Washington DC area and Bill Jr. operating out of his garage in Reno.
 While most companies would struggle because of the distance between partners, the Kunzes thrived.
 One person led to another who led to another and one office led to another which led to another.
 All the while no one has ever lost sight of the fact that the Torchmate product line had to remain affordable, be of the highest quality and its representatives must always be committed to superior service.

 New products have continued to be added to the Torchmate line.
 The Torchmate X was brought to market with the idea of competing with the $50,000+ machines on the market for half the price.
 This is done by utilizing the same technology which the Torchmate itself uses, automation.
 These days six axis welding robots are used to fabricate these tables and they are simply craned into place at the customer's location.
 In 2010, the new Torchmate 2x2 CNC Prototyping System was introduced with the sole purpose of putting CNC technology to work in your home shop or garage.
-Even with 120,000 square feet of production space and offices along with over 100 dedicated employees, Torchmate stands by its roots.
+Even with over 30,000 square feet of production space and offices along with 73 dedicated employees, Torchmate stands by its roots.
+We invite you to click on the links below to view our team and the environment in which these amazing machines are built.
 Now more than ever before, there is a Torchmate machine to fit every budget and every level of production.
 Give us a call toll free at (866)571-1066 and let one of our professionals help you determine which Torchmate best fits your needs.